 United States

 WashingtonIt has taken almost three months since Donald Trump started the war in Iran for the United States Congress to show signs of life.
-On Tuesday, the Senate managed to approve for the first time a resolution to try to force the American president to end a conflict that the legislature never authorized.
-The achievement was made possible by the change of vote by four Republican senators, some of whom had already warned the tycoon that if the campaign exceeded 60 days, they would withdraw their support.
-This Thursday, a similar resolution is expected to also successfully pass the vote in the House of Representatives.
-Some congressmen who until now had dynamited other attempts in the lower house have already indicated that on this occasion they will facilitate the processing of the resolution.
+On Tuesday, the Senate managed to approve for the first time a resolution to try to force the US president to end a conflict that the legislature never authorized.
+The milestone was possible due to the change of mind by four Republican senators, some of whom had already warned the tycoon that if the campaign exceeded 60 days, they would withdraw their support.
+This Thursday, a similar resolution was also expected to successfully pass the vote in the House of Representatives.
+But the Republicans cancelled it at the last minute, given the certainty that they would not have enough support to overthrow it.

 Cargando